The BDLC can close many gaps that still exists with SharePoint external data integration via BDC/BCS out-of-the-box.

 You can use Xtract Universal as a driver, to connect any native SharePoint 2007 / 2010 list directly to SAP data via Business Data List Connector for SharePoint.

-You can connect any SharePoint list directly with Microsoft Exchange Server data, e.g. contacts, tasks, events, inbox and other folders using the BDLC and a simple middleware driver.
+You can connect any SharePoint list directly with Microsoft Exchange Server data, e.g. contacts, tasks, events, inbox and other folders using the BDLC and the Layer2 Data Provider for Exchange.

 You have to create your ODBC data source and access it as SharePoint list via BDLC.
 Here is a step-by-step sample.